simple-crypto/SCALib/docs/index.rst

    the remaining computational power that is needed by the adversary to recover the correct key.

-Full example of SCAFFE is available `here` (ADD LINK TO GITHUB PAGE).
+Full example of SCAFFE is available `here <https://github.com/simple-crypto/scaffe/tree/main/examples/aes_simulation>`_.

 About us
 ========